atrex66/io-samurai/non_realtime/README.md

 cat << 'EOF' > README.md
-# IoSamurai C++ Library
+# io-samurai C++ Library

-The `IoSamurai` library is a C++ implementation for communicating with an IO Samurai device over UDP.
+The `io-samurai` library is a C++ implementation for communicating with an IO Samurai device over UDP.
 It is derived from a LinuxCNC HAL driver and provides a simple interface to control digital outputs, read digital inputs, and process analog inputs.
 The library is designed for POSIX-compliant systems (e.g., Linux) and uses standard C++11 features.

 ## Features
 - Initialize communication with an IO Samurai device using an IP address and port.